flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### Include window shadow

 Screenshots must include the native toolkit shadow.
 App stores do not add a shadow after the fact and without one screenshots can look glitchy or have low contrast depending on the background.
+Apps that are always fullscreen (such as most games) are exempt from this.

 ### Reasonable window size

 In order to ensure that text and interface elements are visible scaled-down in the app store UI the window size should be 1000x700 pixels or smaller (2000x1400 for HiDPI).

+### Image captions

+Every screenshot should have a caption briefly describing it.

 ## Release Notes